mui/toolpad/docs/data/toolpad/studio/how-to-guides/connect-to-databases.md

 }
 ```

-If our queries don't rely on parameters, we may even use a `.sql` file stored in the file system so that we can keep them organised:
+If your queries don't rely on parameters, you may even use a `.sql` file stored in the file system so that you can keep them organised:

 ```ts
 import * as fs from 'fs/promises';